mongodb-university/Bluehawk/README.md

 Pass a pattern to the `--ignore` flag to omit any file that matches that pattern from Bluehawk's input files.
 Bluehawk will not process or generate output for any ignored file.
-You can use the `ignore` flag multiple times in a single Bluehawk execution to ignore multiple patterns.
+You can use the `ignore` flag multiple times in a single Bluehawk execution to ignore multiple patterns. `.gitignore` files in the input directory tree are automatically used as ignore patterns.

 #### State